 If you find a site that really made a difference in your purchasing process, please buy through that site.
 This is often how people make their living, and good work should be rewarded.

 The small commission reviewers make is paid by the seller and does not increase the price of the product.

 User reviews have two contradictory traits: they're very important to read, and they often don't contain much useful information.

 At least about technical products.

 If review sites can be biased (which they definitely can), then multiply that bias by at least ten times for user reviews.
 User reviews are based on just that: use.
 A person's experience with a product.
 All users know is whether or not the product worked for them, and that's all they're going to talk about.

-However, user reviews are going to lack expertise, which is also essential to decision-making; this is why you read review sites, manufacturer sites, and forums.
+However, user reviews are often going to lack a vital component: expertise.
+Expertise is essential to decision-making, and is why you read review sites, manufacturer sites, and forums.

 (Usually, anyway: there is the occasional exception to this, where the user is an engineer or some other techie type, in which case you should read every word carefully.) how to buy online

 We discuss how to analyze user reviews in more detail below.